Raghad-Khaled/NotFlix/README.md

 # NotFlix

-A reaaly cool website made by a bunch of nerdy,geeky but cool students
+A really cool website made by a bunch of nerdy,geeky but cool students